yaozeye/yaozeye.github.io/cxk/README.md

 If you like this project, you can star it, thx!

-## Game Screenshots
+## Game Screenshot

 ![](https://i.imgur.com/gVfLn4a.png)

-This game has several levels to choose from (Easy、Normal、Difficult、Super hard and the highest difficulty)
+This game has several levels.
+(Easy、Normal、Difficult、Super hard and the highest difficulty)

 The highest difficulty's mode, you'd better not try it casually, ikun's.
-Otherwise you're possibly gonna be crazy. : -)
+Otherwise you're probably gonna be crazy. : -)

 Have a good time!

-## How to experience
+## How to enjoy this

 You can play the demo or git clone this project to local